-Join Doug Rose for an in-depth discussion in this video Looking for signs that a change is necessary, part of Managing Project Change.
+Join Doug Rose for an in-depth discussion in this video Looking for signs that a change is necessary, part of Project Management Foundations: Change.

 As a project manager you want to keep surprises to a minimum.…It's often during these quiet times when the team is the most productive.…You should catch your changes in a steady stream and not in a downpour.…How do we go from quiet to stormy?…There's some warning signs to avoid a flurry of changes.…Beware of the quiet before the storm.…If you're not receiving change requests,…don't assume it's because there are no changes.…Instead assume that the stakeholders are too busy to care about your project.…Stakeholders almost always try to customize improve.…